probcomp/depthrender/README.md

 pip install .
 ```

-When using the verison of `open3d` downloaded from PyPI, the frame rate for depth rendering will be limited to 60 frames per second (FPS).
+When using the verison of `open3d` that `pip` will obtian from PyPI, the frame rate for depth rendering will be limited to 60 frames per second (FPS).
-You can obtain much higher frame rates if you build Open3D according to [these instructions](http://www.open3d.org/docs/latest/tutorial/Advanced/headless_rendering.html).0
+You can obtain much higher frame rates if you build Open3D according to  [these instructions](http://www.open3d.org/docs/latest/tutorial/Advanced/headless_rendering.html).
 In particular, build Open3D according to intsructions above and run `make install-pip-package` with your project's Python virtual environment activated.
 This causes headless rendering (which is not bound by the 60 FPS limit) to be used.